umee-network/umee/docs/design_docs/003-borrow-assets.md

 ### Storage layout

-Borrow positions are stored using a mechanism discussed in ADR-008
+Borrow positions are stored using a mechanism discussed in design doc 008

 Using the `sdk.Coins` built-in type, which combines multiple {Denom,Amount} pairs as a single object, the `umee/x/leverage` module stores collateral settings and positions as follows: